lukaszmadrzynski/Website-Update/content/pages/index.md

         tagline: ''
         subtitle: ''
         text: >
-          We are deeply committed to minimizing our environmental impact and supporting local communities through ethical and sustainable tourism practices.
+          We deeply committed to minimizing our environmental impact and supporting local communities through ethical and sustainable tourism practices.
+We are also actively involved in many other conservation and sustainability projects in our ecotourism destinations.
         image:
           url: /images/Sustainable.jpg
           altText: Placeholder image